chu0802/my-lavis/README.md

 ---

-click [here](https://github.com/salesforce/LAVIS) to check the original project.
+click [here](https://github.com/salesforce/LAVIS) to see the original project.